 - 2. Seller Subagency [Digital REM search for: seller subagency] - a.
-Company working with the buyer is not hired to represent the buyer but the buyer still wants the company to provide services such as showing property and facilitating negotiations with seller - b.
-Listing company may split commission with other company - i.
+Company working with the buyer is not hired to represent the buyer but the buyer still wants the company to provide services, such as showing property and facilitating negotiations with seller - b.
+Listing company may split commission with other company acting as seller subagent - i.
 Addressed in listing agreement - ii.
 Should be indicated in MLS entry - iii.
 Broker working with the buyer as a seller subagent should resolve all compensation issues prior to showing the property to the buyer - c.
 Listing company can refuse to offer subagency to the other company - i.
-May be used/requested if the potential buyer refuses representation from other company - ii.
+Seller subagency may be requested if the potential buyer refuses representation from other company - ii.
 Potential vicarious liability of listing company, and possibly the seller, for actions of agents from other company - iii.
 Seller-client's permission must be obtained to restrict cooperation - Addressed in listing agreement - Should be indicated on MLS entry